ML72/Generative-Model-TSP/README.md

 ## Environment Setup

-To install dependencies with `conda`, run the following to create an environment named `genetic_tsp`:
+To install dependencies with `conda`, run the following to create an environment named `generative_tsp`:

 ```
 conda env create --file environment.yml